ThomasAitken/Scrapy-Testmaster/README.md

 └── scrapy.cfg
 ```

+This is equivalent to Scrapy Autounit, but with two extra files, both small.
+Analogous to the `settings.py` module in every Scrapy project, `config.py` is for specifying the custom logic and rules that your test-results need to pass for the given callback directory in which the file resides.
+It also allows one to write down requests to be tested the next time you execute `testmaster parse`. `view.json` is simply a convenience for representing what's currently in your fixtures: it is an ordered list of the requests that generated the current fixtures for the callback in question, plus some basic summary stats.
+It is updated if the fixtures are changed.

 ## Usage
 ### Basic
 To begin validating output or generating tests with `testmaster parse` or `scrapy crawl`, set `TESTMASTER_ENABLED = True` in `settings.py`, then add the spider middleware to your `SPIDER_MIDDLEWARES` setting (no specific order required):